Reforms meet fairness concerns in school and college admissions

-Among the strategy-proof and Pareto efficient mechanisms, the Gale's Top Trading Cycles mechanism \citep{shapley1974} is among the most fair by stability when each school has one seat \citep{abdulkadiroglu2019efficiency}.
-This result also holds for other fairness comparisons, such as the set of blocking students \citep{dogan2020robust} and the set of blocking triplets $(i,j,s)$ -- student $i$ blocking the matching of school $s$ with student $j$ \citep{kwon2019justified}.
-The result holds for any stability comparison that satisfies few basic properties \citep{dogan2020robust}.
+Among strategy-proof and Pareto efficient mechanisms, the Gale's Top Trading Cycles mechanism \citep{shapley1974} is among the most fair by stability when each school has one seat \citep{abdulkadiroglu2019efficiency}.
+This result also holds for other fairness comparisons, such as the set of blocking students \citep{dogan2022} and the set of blocking triplets $(i,j,s)$ -- student $i$ blocking the matching of school $s$ with student $j$ \citep{kwon2019justified}.
+The result holds for any stability comparison that satisfies a few basic properties \citep{dogan2022}.

-Among the Pareto efficient mechanisms, the Efficiency Adjusted Deferred Acceptance mechanism (EADA) due to \cite{kesten2010} is among the most fair in terms of blocking pairs and blocking triplets \citep{dogan2020blocking,tang2020weak,kwon2019justified}.
-Independent from the present work, \cite{dogan2020blocking} also use the fairness by counting criterion to show that among efficient mechanisms EADA is not the most fair by counting, unless the priority profile satisfies few acyclicity conditions.
+Among Pareto efficient mechanisms, the Efficiency Adjusted Deferred Acceptance mechanism (EADA) due to \cite{kesten2010} is among the most fair in terms of blocking pairs and blocking triplets \citep{dougan2021minimally,tang2021weak,kwon2019justified}.
+Independent from the present work, \cite{dougan2021minimally} also introduced the fairness comparison by counting to show that among efficient mechanisms, EADA is not the most fair by counting unless the priority profile satisfies a few acyclicity conditions.

-The first paper that studied the constrained mechanisms is \cite{haeringer2009constrained}.
-They study the stability of the Nash equilibrium outcomes of the game induced by these mechanisms.
-The most important insight is that the Nash equilibrium outcomes of the constrained Boston mechanism are all stable, while the Nash equilibrium outcomes of the constrained Gale-Shapley may not all be stable.\footnote{\cite{erginandsonmez} showed that the Nash equilibrium outcomes of the unconstrained Boston mechanism are stable.} Besides, the Nash equilibrium outcomes of the constrained Gale-Shapley are a subset of the Nash equilibrium outcomes of any constrained Gale-Shapley with a longer list.
-Therefore, when the Nash equilibrium outcomes of the constrained Gale-Shapley with a longer list are all stable, the Nash equilibrium outcomes of the constrained Gale-Shapley with a shorter list are also stable.
+The first papers that studied constrained mechanisms are \cite{romero1998implementation} and \cite{haeringer2009constrained}.
+They study the stability of Nash equilibrium outcomes of the game induced by these mechanisms.
+The most important insight is that the Nash equilibrium outcomes of the constrained Boston mechanism are all stable, while the Nash equilibrium outcomes of the constrained Gale-Shapley may not all be stable.\footnote{\cite{erginandsonmez} showed that the Nash equilibrium outcomes of the unconstrained Boston mechanism are stable.} Besides, the Nash equilibrium outcomes of the constrained Gale-Shapley are a subset of the Nash equilibrium outcomes of any constrained Gale-Shapley with a relaxed constraint.
+Therefore, when the Nash equilibrium outcomes of the constrained Gale-Shapley with a relaxed constraint are all stable, the Nash equilibrium outcomes of the constrained Gale-Shapley with a restricted constraint are also stable.

 The rest of the paper is organized as follows.
-Section 2 introduces the model and the mechanisms.
-Section 3 presents the fairness comparisons and section 4 extends them to strategic settings.
-Section 5 studies the relationship between stability and manipulability.
-We present most of the proofs in the appendix.
+In Section 2, we introduce the model.
+In Section 3, we present fairness comparisons.
+In Section 4, we study the relationship between stability and manipulability.
+We present most of the proofs in the Appendix.